FlowFuse/node-red-dashboard/docs/en/nodes/widgets/ui-chart.md

     }
 }
 ```
-The changes are additive, so that after the above message were sent, if it was also desired to move the bottom of the grid then another `msg.ui_update` could be sent containing:
+The changes are additive, so if it was also desired to move the bottom of the grid, after the above message was sent, then another `msg.ui_update` could be sent containing:
 ```
 {
     "chartOptions": {